johnstef99/GoT-db-auth/laravel/got-db/README.md

 ### Run the project

-You need to copy the `.env.example` file to `.env` and change these fields according to the your database set up
+You need to copy the `.env.example` file to `.env` and change these fields according to your database set up

 ```env
 DB_CONNECTION=mysql